Feyerabend/vm/basal0/TINY.md

 Well the aftermath is much in echo still today, as you can imagine.
 Nearly the same arguments for and against.
 Reactions reverberated.
-But there was something else that happend: the start of software that *wasn't protected* in the same way in Tiny BASIC.
-Actually Tiny BASIC was pulished as a specification already in September 1975, almost half a year before Gates letter was published.
+But there was something else that happend: the start of software that *wasn't protected* in the same way in __Tiny BASIC__.
+Actually Tiny BASIC was published as a specification already in September 1975, almost half a year before Gates' letter was published.
 [Li-Chen Wang](https://en.wikipedia.org/wiki/Li-Chen_Wang),
 who was behind Palo Alto Tiny BASIC, described the core contrasting idea in the preamble of implementation: